dldinternet/editabletuple/README.md

 # editabletuple

-This module provides the `editabletuple()` function for creating classes with a fixed sequence of fields, similar to a namedtuple, except editable.
+This module provides the editabletuple() and editableobject() functions.

+The editabletuple() function is used tor creating classes with a fixed sequence of fields, similar to a namedtuple, except editable.

 Each instance of a class created by the `editabletuple()` function's fields can be accessed by index `et[i]` (or by slice), or by fieldname `et.name`.